 The Case for HB 481 — New Hampshire’s Bill to Legalize, Regulate, and Tax Cannabis for Adults’ Use

-Strong majorities support legalization and regulation.
+Strong majorities support legalization, regulation, and home cultivation.

 — March 5, 2019 poll, UNH Survey Center